-Government funding for vocational and TAFE courses in Darwin and NT
+Government subsidised training for vocational and TAFE courses in Darwin and NT

-In the Northern Territory, three government funding programs exist.
-While User Choice funds Australian Apprenticeships and Traineeships, JobTrainer provides fee-free or low-cost training courses in fields seeing high skills demand.
-Skills Checkpoint provides tailored advice, direction, and subsidised training to help older Territorians retrain or upskill.
+In the Northern Territory, two government funding programs exist.
+The User Choice scheme funds Australian apprenticeships and traineeships and Skills Checkpoint program provides tailored advice, direction, and subsidised training to help those older in age to retrain or upskill.

 TAFEs and authorised Registered Training Organisations (RTOs) can provide funded courses.
 The NT government pays the course fee to the training provider upon enrolment.
 You may still need to pay some fees for facilities and services and study materials like textbooks.